LIVING NEAR DRILLING

 Total was cited for two violations of the city's drilling ordinance at Rocking Horse

-1. Total was cited for a noise violation in January 2021
+1. Total was cited for a noise violation in January 2021.
+Since then dozens of noise complaints from the Bruder site have been ignored.

 2. Total used an illegal, polluting diesel rig next to an Arlington daycare in November 2020, causing the city to temporarily shutdown the drill site.